 Baptismal Preparation Class

 First-time parents are required to participate in a Baptismal Preparation Class, commonly referred to as Pre-Jordan.
 Both parents are expected to attend.
-The class is normally held on the second Wednesday of the month at 7:30 pm in the parish office building.
+Please call the parish offices to inquire about next available classes.
 Advance registration is required.

 A godparent/sponsor helps the baptized person to lead a Christian life in keeping with Baptism.
 The sponsor, along with the parents, assists in teaching the Catholic Faith to the child – particularly by example.
 Within the ceremony, the sponsor (along with the parents) professes the Faith of the Church in which the child is being baptized.